oroinc/documentation/user/concept-guides/localization/label-translation.rst

    .. image:: /user/img/system/localization/labels/user_config_menu.png
       :alt: User configuration menu

-5. Clear the **Use Organization** checkbox and set the language that you have just added (e.g. German) as the default language for the UI elements displayed in the back-office.
+5. Clear the **Use Organization** checkbox and set the localization that you have just added (e.g., German) as the default language for your application and for the UI system elements and content displayed in the back-office and in the storefront.

    .. image:: /user/img/system/localization/labels/user_config_language_settings.png
       :alt: Changing the default language on user level